 Switzerland Work Permit

-Jobs in Switzerland demand more than the Switzerland work permit and just the obvious Switzerland cover letter and Switzerland CV writing and translation - it requires careful preparation.
+Jobs in Switzerland demand more than the Switzerland work permit and just the obvious Switzerland CV with Switzerland cover letter writing and translation - it requires careful preparation.
 You will face problems that in all probability did not even cross your mind when you become interested in job search in Switzerland.